DIVINE

 We have to make sure to give our body all the nutrients it needs to function properly.
 The best way to do this is to create a varied and diverse meal plan that contains enough macro-nutrients including carbohydrates, fats, and protein and micro-nutrients like vitamins and minerals.

 There are many ways to do so, especially when it comes to vitamins.
 You can rely on dietary supplements or incorporate sources of vitamins and minerals in your daily diet.
 For vitamin A, you can eat more yellow and red fruits and veggies.
 To add the B complex, eat meat, whole grains, and dark, leafy greens.
 Good sources of vitamin C include citrus fruits and sauerkraut, while the best sources of vitamin D are liver, fatty fish and cheese.
-The list could go on and on.
+You may also consider taking Earth Energy Fruits and Veggies it is a dietary supplement that will help you boost your immune by supplying all the health benefits of fruits and veggies.

 Avoiding vitamin and mineral deficiencies is important in everyday life – and it’s even more important during these times.